lamdu/lamdu-calculus/doc/Optimization.md

 We want to add `SPECIALIZE` pragmas to significant unspecialized (using type applications) calls.

-We can find such type applications using the `tools/core-type-apps.py` script.
+We can find such type applications using the `tools/core-type-apps.py` script and manually searching for important functions in the code (the wip script isn't fully functional..)

+Note that apparently sometimes specializing one function causes GHC to not use a specialized version of an inner call due to type family confusion.